 - And more (wine).

-WHERE TO GO WINE TASTING IN THE MAIPO VALLEY
+WINE TASTING IN CHILE: WHERE TO GO IN THE MAIPO VALLEY

 Next up was a stop at Viña Santa Ema where there was a friendly dog and, more importantly, a restroom.
 This was followed by a visit to TerreMater winery and shop where our guide Felipe talked all about Maipo Valley wines while I took pictures of all the avocados in all the trees.